 When Should 301 Redirects Be Used?

-If you’re not sure when to use 301 redirect for SEO, here are a few situations in which they can be helpful:
+If you’re not sure when to use 301 redirect for SEO, here are a few situations technical SEO guide that can be helpful:

 - When changing URLs, no matter what the reason